Premiership of Boris Johnson: "Let the bodies pile high in their thousands"

 In April 2021, Johnson denied allegations made by the Daily Mail that he had said he would rather have seen "bodies pile high in their thousands" than approve a third lockdown.
 The full remark was reported to have been "No more fucking lockdowns – let the bodies pile high in their thousands".
 He is alleged to have said it on 30 October 2020, one day before the announcement of the second national lockdown.

 Sources told the BBC and Robert Peston of ITV News that the remark was made.
 According to Peston, the remarks were heard by a number of people.
 Both The Guardian and the BBC reported that the remark had been heard shouted from an office in Downing Street following a main meeting.
 Peston stated that two witnesses were prepared to swear under oath that the remarks were made.
 Former chief adviser Dominic Cummings said in a May select committee that he heard the remarks being made.

 Johnson denied having made the remark, describing it as "total, total rubbish".
 Cabinet ministers Michael Gove and Ben Wallace also stated that the reports of the remarks were untrue.
 The reported remark was condemned by other British politicians and relatives of victims of the COVID-19 pandemic.

+In a statement to the UK COVID-19 Inquiry, Eddie Lister, the Downing Street Chief of Staff at the time, confirmed that Johnson made the statement and called it "an unfortunate turn of phrase".